kravchenmd/code-samples/HPGe timing (ML)/README.md

 The Decoder part of Autoencoder is replaced by a couple of regular ANN consisting of 2 Dence layers:
 (IMAGE:  En_TimeDet.png)
-At this stage Encoder is already pre-trained and fixed, only dense layers part is fitted to the data.
+At this stage Encoder is already pre-trained and fixed, only the part with dense layers is fitted to the data.
 The original values time of signal rising edge t0 is used as labels.

 The pre-trained Encoder + Dence layers architecture is picked instead of just ANN of several dense layers because using CNN in the Encoder part allows reducing the dimension of input data by 6 times.
 Secondly, CNNs use fewer parameters.
 For example, the structure of the NN for determining the signal rising edge time value is presented below: